 In a pinch: Madras curry powder

 Madras curry powder is considered the central ingredient in classic British curry dishes.
-It is usually hotter than standard curry powder blends due to its high red pepper content, but has most of the same ingredients found in Jamaican curry powder.
+It is usually hotter than standard curry powder blends because of its high red pepper content (often cayenne pepper.)
+But it has most of the same ingredients found in Jamaican curry powder.
 As a result of the red pepper, Madras curry powder will not usually be the bright yellow of most Jamaican curry powder blends; instead, it will be darker and closer to an orange color.
-When using it as a Jamaican curry powder blend, you can omit or lower the amount of scotch bonnet pepper in the recipe if you want to limit the heat.
-In addition, you may want to add allspice to taste since it is usually not one of the ingredients in Madras curry powder blends.

 Use Madras curry powder as a 1:1 substitute for Jamaican curry powder.